 A moonmoon is a moon of a moon.
-Just today, scientists revealed that they have calculated that such things exists.
+Just today, scientists revealed that they have calculated that such things exist.
 They sound so nice and peaceful.
 Tired: yeet me to the moon.
 Wired: I will yeet myself to my own personal moonmoon, and no one may follow me.

 Kickstarters, as a concept, have lost all of my goodwill — they basically never end up happening — but I can’t in good faith say that if someone made a Kickstarter to make a package that included everything I needed to get myself off of this planet, that I wouldn’t have a sincere interest in exercising that privilege.
 I’ll build my own spaceship and terraform the moonmoon, set up the moonmoon farm, figure out some way to make water out of moonmoon rocks, and maybe I will be lonely but at least I won’t have to watch people continue to argue about whether climate change is real; Twitter will be absolutely forbidden under the moonmoon regime.